 I’m pleased to tell you I just ate this nasturtium salad for lunch.
 (It was dressed with a homemade nasturtium vinaigrette.)
 Yes, it was almost, but not quite, too pretty to eat.
 And, no, it didn’t fill me up!
 But it was enormously gratifying in other ways.

 I’d been carefully tending and hungrily eyeing the huge pot of nasturtiums by my front steps for some time.
-But because they seemed a supremely inviting entryway accent, I’ve been putting off harvesting them all summer long.
-(I’ve read that Monet also felt nasturtiums were especially welcoming; he planted them abundantly along the path to his front door in his home in Giverny.)
+But because they seemed a supremely inviting entryway accent, I’ve been putting off harvesting quite a while.
+(I’ve read that Monet also felt nasturtiums were especially welcoming; he planted them abundantly along the path to his front door.)

 Today, I finally took the scissors to my crop, and other than being a little sorry about the heavily pruned (make that shaved) look of the plants, I am glad I did.
 Eating nasturtium leaves and blooms strewn over a pristinely fresh mesclun is a treat I generally enjoy only at a favorite restaurant and at each summer’s end when I finally decide to turn some of my handsomest suburban yard décor into food.

 Besides being delectable, these floral “greens” seems indulgent, whimsical, and oh-so-gourmet.
 The flavor of both the leaves and blooms is bright, lively, and herbal (yes, nasturtiums are classified as herbs as well as flowers), with delightful hits reminiscent of watercress, radish, and mustard.
 Note that although nasturtiums taste quite a bit like watercress and both are good sources of vitamins C and A, the two aren’t related.